IvanYeung0610/Plants-vs-Ants/README.md

 5/27:

 Joshua Liu: I worked on GameLevel's run and handleMouseClicked methods.
 They are developed enough now to simulate plant placing and shooting.

+Ivan Yeung: I made the HoverRectangle class and created the updateHover() method in GameLevel.
+I also helped by consulting my partner during debugging.
+I also added the images for the plant buttons we have so far.